 Our body literally hosts as many as two trillion microbial genes that are technically not “you,” but rather benevolent guests working in exquisite harmony with our body in our GUT!
 I tell my clients all the time that gut health is directly linked to our digestion, mental function, and even mood, and play a HUGE role in shaping our appetite, allergies, metabolism, and neurological function.
 Countless research articles have revealed that vegetables and fruits can provide the body with more protective gut bacteria.
 This can help to reduce inflammation.

 A plant-based diet is also naturally anti-inflammatory because it is high in fiber, antioxidants, and other phytonutrients.
 Several studies have shown that a vegetarian diet (devoid of meat and poultry) lowers the risk of cardiovascular diseases and some cancers when compared with an omnivorous diet.
 The vegan diet appears to have even more health benefits according to a 2015 article by researcher Winston Craig.
 Craig found that a vegan diet seems to be useful for increasing the intake of protective nutrients and minimizes the risk of inflammation.

 7. LOSE BELLY FAT

-Everyone knows that when you go on a vegan diet, you have the potential to lose weight, so I saved this for last. ;)
+Everyone knows that when you go on a vegan diet, you have the potential to lose weight, so I saved this one for last. ;)

 Are you vegan, why or why not?
 Would you pursue this lifestyle, or do you think it's too complicated?
 Comment below!
-To read my take on what a plant-based diet means to mean, click here!